apache/fury-site/docs/json/android.md

 The same exact-rule approach supports every `JsonCodec` member; it is not limited to complete-value codecs. `JsonType` is not required for codec selection on an ordinary class.

 This reflection-based section applies to Java models.
-Kotlin immutable models use validated Kotlin/JVM metadata on both the JVM and Android.
-For a minified Android build, use the Kotlin KSP processor to emit exact rules instead of writing broad package keep rules.
+Kotlin models use the Kotlin JSON module.
+For a minified Android build, apply KSP instead of writing broad package keep rules.

-For Java `@JsonType` models, generated operations and R8 rules also cover effective `JsonValidator` methods, `JsonValue` fields and effective methods, fixed `JsonRawValue` and `JsonBase64` fields and getters, `JsonFormat` date/time fields, their runtime annotations, and the Base64 codec constructor.
+Java `@JsonType` models support effective `JsonValidator`, `JsonValue`, `JsonRawValue`, `JsonBase64`, and `JsonFormat` annotations.
 Without `@JsonType`, those annotations still work through reflection, but a release-minified application must keep the exact annotated members, annotation attributes, and codec constructor itself.
 A `JsonValue` method may use a non-JavaBean name, so its manual rule must name that method explicitly.

-Kotlin models use the same effective annotations through metadata.
-The KSP retention rules preserve the corresponding constructors, accessors, fields, annotations, generic signatures, and compiler default operations in a minified build. `JsonFormat` keeps the same direct-field and one-wrapper-level behavior as on the JVM, including `timezone` for `Instant`, `ZonedDateTime`, and `OffsetDateTime`.
+Kotlin models use the same effective annotations.
+Enable KSP for minified builds. `JsonFormat` keeps the same direct-field and one-wrapper-level behavior as on the JVM, including `timezone` for `Instant`, `ZonedDateTime`, and `OffsetDateTime`.

+Android supports inferred `JsonSubTypes` for Java and Kotlin sealed hierarchies.
+Java sealed inference requires `fory-annotation-processor` and JDK 17 or newer.
+Kotlin models in minified builds require `fory-json-kotlin-ksp`.
+For a Kotlin-source Mixin that adds inferred `JsonSubTypes` to a Java sealed target, apply both processors even when shrinking is disabled.
+Only the sealed hierarchy is considered; package and classpath subtype scanning are not supported.

 Android Fory JSON requires a retained no-argument constructor for an ordinary mutable class; it may be non-public when Android reflection can make it accessible. `JsonCreator` constructor-backed classes follow the normal creator rules instead.
 Retain every field and method used for reflection, or use an application codec when a model cannot satisfy those requirements. `JsonUnwrapped` supports mutable classes, creator-backed classes, and Records through their normal property and construction paths.
-When the containing model and its unwrapped children use `JsonType`, their generated Java operations or Kotlin metadata supply those operations.
-A minified Kotlin build must also package the exact KSP retention rules for every Kotlin model in the path.
+Apply the normal `JsonType` requirements to the containing model and every unwrapped child.
+In a minified Kotlin build, annotate each required model and enable KSP.

 ## Records

-Android-desugared Records require processor-generated operations from either a direct `@JsonType` declaration or a compiled exact `@JsonMixin` pair.
-Manual R8 rules alone cannot reconstruct Record component order because Android does not provide the Java Record reflection APIs.
-This also applies to a Record whose complete representation is a `JsonValue` String: the generated Java operations identify the propagated component accessor and call an annotated one-String canonical constructor directly.
-Generated child codecs act on one level exactly as they do on the JVM.
-Every Record in a `JsonUnwrapped` path needs its own direct `JsonType` declaration or compiled exact `JsonMixin` pair.
-Use a complete value codec for deeper nested behavior.
+Android-desugared Records require either a direct `@JsonType` declaration or an exact `@JsonMixin` processed by `fory-annotation-processor`.
+Manual R8 rules alone are insufficient because Android does not provide the Java Record reflection APIs.
+This also applies to a Record whose complete representation is a `JsonValue` String.
+Every Record in a `JsonUnwrapped` path needs its own direct `JsonType` declaration or processed exact `JsonMixin`.
+Child codecs act on one level exactly as they do on the JVM; use a complete value codec for deeper nested behavior.